kosoegawa/haplObserve/README.md

 # Input files

  - “gl_strings_XXX.csv” files should be stored under “&lt;baseDir>/collective/gl_strings_XXX.csv.
 The software looks for “gl_strings” to identify files to be used.
 Multiple families can be included in a single file.
 If multiple files exist, the software combines them.
+Note that file name should not contain "combined".
+HaplObserve does not work if the file name contained "combined".
  - The “gl_strings” file contains the following information: Labcode, Family ID, Sample ID, Relation, Gl String, Ethnicity/Country.
 These categories should be included in the first line as a header.
- - It is important to note that file name should not contain "combined"
+ -